Ergonomics – Webinar archive

 Presenters: James Galante, director of business development, Southworth Products Corp. and Mark E. Benden CPE, Ph.D., associate professor, Texas A&M Ergonomics Center

-The following webinars will preview the content at the Applied Ergonomics Conference 2014 in Orlando, Fla.:
+The following presentations served as previews for the Applied Ergonomics Conference 2014 in Orlando, Florida:

 - AEC First-Time Attendee Orientation

 Presenters: Susan Murphey, principal, Essential WorkWellness and Mike Lampl, C.P.E., ergonomics technical advisor, Ohio BWC's

 - Will Sitting Kill Us?
 If So, What Can We Do?
 If Not, Why All the Hype?

 Presenter: Peter Budnick, Ph.D., C.P.E., chief executive officer, Ergoweb®

 - Addressing Ergonomics in Disabilities and in Design

 Presenters: Laura Lapidus, risk control consulting director at CNA, and Josh Kerst, vice president and ergonomics engineer at Humantech

 - Making the Case for Ergonomics and Where It Stands in Mobile Technology

 Presenters: Rick Goggins, ergonomist for the Washington State Department of Labor, and Jack Dennerlein, professor in the Bouvé College of Health Sciences at Northeastern University and adjunct professor of ergonomics and safety at the Harvard School of Public Health